-Snow Geese, one of the species I didn't see
+Snow Geese, one of the species I didn't see this weekend. |

 When I started this blog I promised honesty.
 Well, I had the last two days off and up until the last hour I couldn't find a target bird to save my life.
 I am not keeping a year list this year, but I still want to see the rare birds like everyone else.